apclbuglocalizer/apclbuglocalizer.github.io/docs/configuration.md

 ## LLM Agents
 Due to the limit of the input size in LLMs, we cannot keep using one LLM for the entire task.
 To this end, we seperate our LLMs agents into three differnt categories:

-- **Mehtod and file exploration**: Explore the related file path and methods from bug report
+- **Information collector**: Collect the entry point and the related functions from the bug report
 - **Static analysis**: Decide whether to use static analysis or callgraph analysis
 - **Bug reasoning**: Reason the localization of the bugs and summarize the bug reasoning